AkiraC0de/UCC-reservation-system-Backend/README.md

 - Handle full HTTP method operations (GET, POST, PUT/PATCH, DELETE)

 ## ✅ Goal Achieved
-I’ve successfully learned how to build RESTful APIs using Node.js, Express, MongoDB, and Mongoose.
+- I’ve successfully learned how to build RESTful APIs using Node.js, Express, MongoDB, and Mongoose.
 The backend is now fully functional and supports all CRUD operations.
+- I’ve successfully learned and implemented authentication using JSON Web Tokens (JWT), secure password handling with bcrypt, and route protection through middleware.
+I also connected the backend to MongoDB using Mongoose and followed best practices for managing user data securely.

 ## 🎯 New Goal:
 Implement authentication to secure the system.
 This includes: